• Skip to main content

 Why Do Domain Slammers Try to Get You to Transfer Your Domain?

 Usually, the slammer's goal is to get people to transfer domain names over to the slammer's registrar, usually at a much higher price than typical domain registrations.
+It's just about the money.
+Not only are their registration fees easily 10X a regular registration fee, many times the victims will leave their registration at the new registrar and continue to pay the higher fee annually.

 How to Identify a Scam Domain Renewal